fletchjp/MERG-Arduino-Software/ArduinoSTL/Readme.md

 ## ArduinoSTLVector

 Simple vector example with range based for loop example.
+Compiles O.K. on a UNO

 ## ArduinoSTLComposite

 Example of the Composite Pattern which is now working.
+Compiles O.K. on a UNO

 ## ArduinoSTLComposite2